 A word of caution before you choose the HBP

 The reasons people are not able to make the repayments on their HBP are predictable.
-Most of them boil down to homebuyers seriously underestimating the costs of home ownership.
-Many people are so focused on scraping together that down-payment as the biggest financial hurdle, they forget to take into account that having a home also means having property taxes, higher utility bills, and home maintenance costs.
+Most of them boil down to home buyers seriously underestimating the costs of homeownership.
+Many people are so focused on scraping together that down-payment, they forget the other costs of homeownership.
+Having a home also means having property taxes, higher utility bills, and home maintenance costs.
 If you don’t factor these expenses into your monthly and annual budgets, you will find yourself short on cash, and one of the things likely to suffer is your savings.

 From a purely mathematical standpoint, saving up your house down-payment in your RRSP is better than saving it in your TFSA.